Top 10 Restaurant Replacement Concepts for Disney World’s BoardWalk

 The Society of Explorers and Adventurers has become a big thing since Adventurers Club, as has this kind of participatory entertainment.
 Sure, Star Wars: Galactic Starcruiser closed, but that had more to do with astronomical costs than it did quality.
 Adventurers Club was quirky, unique and addictive–a better and more polished incarnation of an entertainment style that’s very popular right now.
 A reincarnated Adventurers Club would be a smash success among the ever-growing audience of Disney Adults–a demographic with tons of disposable income.

-The potential for Adventurers Club to return is aided by the fact that its original Cast Members still reunite for private events on a regular basis–we’ve attended multiple and they just returned for a Cast Member night at Magic Kingdom in 2024.
+The potential for Adventurers Club to return is aided by the fact that its original Cast Members still reunite for private events on a regular basis–we’ve attended multiple and they just returned for a Cast Member night at Magic Kingdom.
 Repurposing this space to the Adventurers Club–even as a low-dough test–would be a great move that would instantly bring more people to the BoardWalk.

 Comedy Warehouse – Sticking with the theme of former Pleasure Island nightclubs that still have fan followings and performers in Central Florida, the next option is Comedy Warehouse.
 This could be an even lower-dough test to see if the concept would work and draw more crowds to this end of the BoardWalk.